kminemur/chatbot_on_AIPC/docs/technical_specification.md

 - `config.json`: stores model, inference, server, and hardware defaults

 ## Expected Startup Flow
-1. Load `config.json`
+1. `run.bat` changes to the repository root and uses `.venv\Scripts\python.exe`
+2. `run.py` loads `config.json`
-2. Resolve device priority as NPU, then GPU, then CPU
+3. Resolve device priority as NPU, then GPU, then CPU
-3. Start FastAPI with Uvicorn
+4. Start FastAPI with Uvicorn
-4. Load model lazily on first inference request
+5. Load model lazily on first inference request
-5. Return a 500 error with a clear message if the model directory or OpenVINO runtime is not ready
+6. Return a 500 error with a clear message if the model directory or OpenVINO runtime is not ready

 ## `setup.bat` Contract
 The setup script is Windows-first and must be implementable by another AI agent from this file alone.